 It is virtually impossible to avoid the inevitable plateau in our yoga practice.
 In the early phase, we are like babies soaking up every drop of yoga knowledge available within our grasp.
-We are challenged by new postures and fascinated by the tranquility meditation brings.
-But after a while, the postures that used to be challenging are now mundane and we never seem to reach the enlightened state that meditation promises.
-Slowly our practice stagnates and naturally we feel frustrated or bored.
+We are challenged by new postures and fascinated by the tranquillity meditation brings.
+But after a while, postures that used to be challenging are now mundane, you’ve reached your ‘hit list’ of yoga poses, and never seem to reach the enlightened state that meditation promises.
+Slowly our yoga practice stagnates and naturally we feel frustrated or bored.
+You might be thinking to yourself, what’s left?
+Is there anything I can change in 2020?

 1. Tapping Into Your Subtle Energies

-Most of us have entered the path of yoga through asana (yoga postures).
-We are drawn to the heart-pumping Vinyasa sequences, energizing inversions, and tranquilizing forward folds.
-Nonetheless, as we progress further into our practices, we should start moving our attention and intention inward.
+Most of us have entered the path of yoga through asana (yoga poses).
+We are drawn to the heart-pumping Vinyasa sequences, energizing inversions and tranquilizing forward folds.
+Nonetheless, as we progress further into our yoga practice, we should start moving our attention away from the yoga poses and physical body and start to focus our intention inward.
 Tapping into our subtle energies requires us to turn our senses inward and observe our minds.
 Practicing the fourth and fifth limbs of Ashtanga Yoga, pranayama (breath extension) and pratyahara (sense-withdrawal) can help us heighten our sensitivity, concentration, and awareness.
 In your daily yoga, start incorporating simple pranayama exercises such as square breathing or gentle alternate-nostril breathing.
 Candle-gazing is an excellent technique to build concentration and sense-withdrawal.

 2. Mantra and Mudra

 A mantra is a sacred phrase, word or syllable that is recited to support our meditation or to invoke the divinity.
 Some of the common mantras are the Gayatri mantra, Pavamana mantra, and the sound of Aum.
 Mudra is a spiritual gesture performed with the hands, fingers, and body.
 Mudras are often used in conjunction with pranayama to stimulate different parts of the body involved with the breathing and to affect the flow of prana in the body.
 Some of the commonly used mudras are Jñana and Chin mudra.
 Jñana mudra invocates knowledge or wisdom; Chin mudra is the psychic gesture of consciousness.
-Adding mantras and mudras to your practice helps strengthen your psychic abilities, willpower, devotion, and the power of manifestation.
+Adding mantras and mudras to your yoga practice helps strengthen your psychic abilities, willpower, devotion, and the power of manifestation.
+Try it in your next yoga class!

 3. Practice Ethics